Transfer Matrix and Lattice Dilatation Operator for High-Quality Fixed Points in Tensor Network Renormalization Group: Lattice dilatation operator

 \subsection{LDO definition}

-Let $\mathcal{R}$ be the non-normalized, non-rotating RG map for which $A^*$ is the critical fixed point: $\mathcal{R}(A^*)=A^*$.\footnote{See the discussion after Definition \ref{def:friendly}.} We start by taking a network built out of $A^*$, with periodic boundary conditions, and introducing a $2 \times 2$ hole in it by removing a $2 \times 2$ block of tensors.
-The result is no longer a partition function which is a single number, but a vector indexed by possible assignments of indices to the noncontracted bonds around the hole.
+Let $\mathcal{R}$ be the non-normalized, non-rotating RG map for which $A^*$ is the critical fixed point: $\mathcal{R}(A^*)=A^*$.\footnote{See the discussion after Definition \ref{def:friendly}.} We start by taking a network built out of $A^*$, with periodic boundary conditions, and introducing a $2 \times 2$ hole in it by removing a $2 \times 2$ block of tensors.\footnote{One could imagine a generalization where an $r'\times r'$ hole is removed, for $r'>2$.
+This will be somewhat analogous to the TM method with $r=4r'$, and one may expect improved accuracy for higher $r'$.
+However the computation cost grows quickly with $r'$ and in this paper we will only consider $r'=2$, the minimal value for which we found a realization of this idea within Gilt-TNR.} The result is no longer a partition function which is a single number, but a vector indexed by possible assignments of indices to the noncontracted bonds around the hole.
 We will refer to it as a {\bf network with a $2 \times 2$ hole} and denote it as a vector as follows:\footnote{The upcoming discussion generalizes straightforwardly to the case of holes of arbitrary size and shape.
 Additionally, one may consider networks away from criticality as it was done in Ref.~\cite{TNRScaleTrans}.}

 Graphically the same equation is represented as follows:

 If this holds, we call $\mathcal{D}$ an LDO.
 We may think that it is composed of various pieces of the RG map, which cannot be recombined due to the presence of the hole, and are left behind to form $\mathcal{D}$.